jbroadway/elefant/README.md

 http://github.com/jbroadway/elefant

 2. Unzip into a site root somewhere (no sub-folders, use sub-domains instead).
-Change the permissions on folders conf and cache to `0777`.
+Change the permissions on folders `conf`, `cache`, and `files` to `0777`.

-3. Edit `conf/config.php` and add your database connection info and default login info.
+3. Edit `conf/config.php` and add your database connection info and default site info.

-4. Run the command `php conf/createdb.php` to create the default database tables for the admin and user handlers.
+4. Run the command `php conf/createdb.php` to create the default database tables for the built-in apps.
+This will output an initial username and password for you to use in the admin area.

 5. Go to your site and see that it worked.
-You should see a basic welcome page if all went well.
+You should see a basic website and welcome page if all went well.

 6. Go to `/admin` and you can log in with the master username and password from your global configuration.
-This is a really really basic admin area for editing web pages.
-It exists to give you some example code to read and help you get started, and if you want to improve on it and contribute that back to the project, I will love you forever :)

 7. Edit `layouts/default.html` and add your site stylings.

 8. Create an app and write some models/handlers/views.
 Lather, rinse, repeat.

-9. The GitHub page is the place to go for issues and info.
+The GitHub page is the place to go for issues and info.
 If there's a need, I'll make a Posterous Group for it as well, so let me know if you think that would be good to have.